 There are a number of options available to anyone deploying the convention.
-In original form all major suit hand types were catered for by 2 through 2 and it is left to the adherent's ingenuity to either design their own or select off-the-peg conventions to cover minor suit hands.
+In original form all major suit hand types were catered for by 2\ through 2\ and it is left to the adherent's ingenuity to either design their own or select off-the-peg conventions to cover minor suit hands.
 Though 4-major and longer minor are in MS, there remain outside single suited minors of all strengths and minor two-suiters.
+The variation below puts all 5S invitational hands via 2C in order to use 2S response for minor hands.